Product Post

 Explanation of Motor Control Concepts

 Motor control using Arduino Uno R3 and L293D motor driver IC involves three main concepts: speed, direction, and rotation.
 To control the speed of the motor shaft, you can adjust the voltage or PWM signals.
-It also determines how fast the motor spins, measured in RPM.
-Changing the direction of the motor’s rotation is achieved by reversing the voltage polarity or altering the control signal sequence, which allows you to control whether the motor rotates clockwise or counterclockwise.
+The motor’s speed, measured in RPM, shows how fast it spins.
+You can change the motor’s rotation by reversing the voltage polarity.
+You can also alter the control signal sequence to switch between clockwise and counterclockwise rotation.
 Rotation refers to the number of complete revolutions made by the motor shaft.
 Some motors can rotate continuously, while others move in precise steps, such as stepper motors.

 concept of motor control in arduino uno